khamsakamal48/Local-RAG-with-Ollama/README.md

 This project can also act as a tool to chat with LLM without uploading a document.

-This tool can act as testing mechanism to test a RAG model's performance over various LLM and Embedding models, Chunk sizes and various parameters of LLMs.
+This tool can act as a testing mechanism to test an RAG model's performance over various LLM and Embedding models, Chunk sizes and various parameters of LLMs.

 ## Table of Contents